-Ayurveda is the oldest for of medicine known to mankind.
-The term originated from the two Sanskrit words, ‘Ayur’, meaning life, and ‘Veda’, meaning knowledge.
+Ayurveda is the oldest form of medicine known to humanity.
+The term originated from the two Sanskrit words, ‘Ayur,’ meaning life, and ‘Veda,’ meaning knowledge.
 Indian cosmetic brand has undergone a drastic change.
 Shenaz Husain has created an empire on the international beauty market.
-But now smart entrepreneurs are approaching ahead and creating a good competition for others.
-They are trying to prove people that natural and organic cosmetic brands are more preferred than the expensive brands.
+But now, smart entrepreneurs are approaching ahead and creating a good competition for others.
+They are trying to prove to people that natural and organic cosmetic brands are more preferred than expensive brands.

-There are different kind of Ayurvedic Beauty Treatments which are used widely in SPAs and parlours.
-To name a few of such treatments are….
+There are different kinds of Ayurvedic Beauty Treatments, which are used widely in SPAs and parlors.
+To name a few of such treatments are:

 - Early aging & wrinkles treatment.